 Linguists have long relied on acceptability judgments by native speakers, collected either introspectively or experimentally to inform syntactic theory (Schutze, 1996).
 Recent studies found that acceptability judgments are affected by a pervasive phenomenon called syntactic satiation, or simply satiation: participants in acceptability rating experiments rate degraded sentences as increasingly acceptable as they see more instances of such sentences (Braze, 2002; Hiramatsu, 2001; Snyder, 2000, i.a.).
-The satiation effect has recently drawn much attention, and there is an abundance of experimental studies testing for the satiation of various unacceptable sentence types in English (Braze, 2002; Chaves and Dery, 2014, 2019; Crawford, 2012; Do and Kaiser, 2017; Francom, 2009; Goodall, 2011; Hiramatsu, 2001; Lu et al., 2021, 2022; Snyder, 2000, 2022a; Sprouse, 2009) and other languages (Abugharsa, 2016; Brown et al., 2021; Goodall, 2011; Myers, 2012; Sommer, 2022).
-However, the satiation literature is replete with mixed empirical findings and non-replications regarding which sentence constructions are affected by satiation (see Snyder, 2022b, for a review).
-Quantitative meta-analysis, a procedure commonly used to obtain more precise effect estimates by synthesizing past findings (Borenstein et al., 2009), has the potential to bring clarity to the empirical landscape on satiation.
+The satiation effect has recently drawn much attention, and there is an abundance of experimental studies testing whether various unacceptable sentence types satiate in English (Braze, 2002; Chaves and Dery, 2014, 2019; Crawford, 2012; Do and Kaiser, 2017; Francom, 2009; Goodall, 2011; Hiramatsu, 2001; Lu et al., 2021, 2022; Snyder, 2000, 2022a; Sprouse, 2009) and other languages (Abugharsa, 2016; Brown et al., 2021; Goodall, 2011; Myers, 2012; Sommer, 2022).
+However, the satiation literature is replete with mixed empirical findings and non-replications regarding which sentence types are affected by satiation (see Snyder, 2022b, for a review), thus hindering the development of a coherent theoretical picture.